 Generally, take at least five servings (five cups) of high quality fruits and vegetables daily.
 If you are in the high risk group, take between eight to twelve servings.

-This may sound like a lot but is easily achievable if you juice and make fruits and vegetables part of your daily diet, cutting down on meat, to a vegetables and meat ratio of 5:1.
+This may sound like a lot but is easily achievable if you juice and make fruits and vegetables part of your daily diet, cutting down on meat, to a vegetables to meat ratio of 5:1.
 If you have to take meat, opt for fish instead.

-Decide to make this new dietary a lifelong commitment, especially if you are eating to reverse a certain condition.
+Decide to make this new dietary a lifelong commitment, especially if you are eating to reverse a certain health condition.
 You will definitely see an improvement.